DOUG CINNELLA

 Jeff Remo

 A former Mahwah High School All State Player.
 Rutgers University Head Baseball Coach Fred Hill maintains that Jeff is the best high school hitter to ever come out of the State Of New Jersey.
-He was selected by the Chicago Cubs in the 6th round of the 1980 Major League Draft and played professionally for 6 years.
+He was selected by the Chicago Cubs in the 6th round of the 1980 Major League Draft and played professionally for 3 years.
 We call him “The Hit Doctor” here at P.B.I. as a tribute to his ability to teach hitting.
 Jeff also has a personality that the kids just love.
+As the Mahwah High School varsity baseball head coach, he led the 2008 Thunderbirds to a State Championship.

 SAM FERRETTI